 What’s changing is that Greg and Paula are focused on bringing their sons, Mike and Matt, into the family business.
 Both sons majored in ag business at the University of Minnesota.
 Mike graduated in 2007 and went to work for a pig integrator.
 In 2009, he came back to the family farm full time.
 He currently manages a large part of the finishing and marketing, including risk management.

-During the summer of 2009, Matt interned with the Pipestone System as part of his ag business degree.
+During the summer of 2009, Matt interned with the Pipestone Management as part of his ag business degree.
 He graduated from the University of Minnesota in 2011 and came back to the family farm immediately.
 “Right now, I manage the existing feed mill, but we’re building a new one capable of grinding about 900,000 bushel of corn a year, which I will manage,” he states.
 “I’ll also manage the crop side of the farm.”
 In 2012, for the first time in 10 years, the Boerbooms will raise a crop on their land.
 In the past, they’ve leased the land to cousins.
 This year, Matt will make the day-to-day decisions and hire the cousins to custom plant and harvest the crop.

 Paula will continue to pay the bills, do all the record keeping, and manage payroll.
 “Every day is different,” she states.
 “The real challenge is keeping track of corn contracts and making sure we’ve received what we paid for.”
 This was not as much an issue, she points out, when corn cost less.
 Paula appreciates having her daughter Laurie as her accounting back-up.
 (Laurie works full-time as a credit analyst at Granite Falls Bank.)